videojs/video.js/docs/guides/options.md

 Allows overriding the default message that is displayed when Video.js cannot play back a media source.

+### `noUITitleAttributes`

+> Type: `boolean`
+> Default: `false`

+Control whether UI elements have a `title` attribute.
+A `title` attribute is shown on mouse hover, which can be helpful for usability, but has drawbacks for accessibility.
+Setting `noUITitleAttributes` to `true` prevents the `title` attribute from being added to UI elements, allowing for more accessible tooltips to be added to controls by a plugin or external framework.

 ### `fullscreen`

 > Type: `Object`